MauricioMoldes/Haploblock_Clusters_ElixirBH25/README.md

 ### Configure Python environment and install dependencies

 For Python dependencies see [requirements.txt](requirements.txt).
-For other dependencies and how to install them, see [install_dependencies.md](install_dependencies.md).
+For other dependencies and how to install them see [install_dependencies.md](install_dependencies.md).
 Follow the instructions *carefully*: the pipeline requires samtools, bcftools, htslib (see https://www.htslib.org/) and MMSeqs2 (https://github.com/soedinglab/MMseqs2), all must be simlinked in `/usr/bin` or exported to PATH.

 ### Data